WWE Breaking Point: Storylines

-Randy Orton lost the WWE Championship against John Cena in an "I Quit" match.
+The event included matches that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the Raw, SmackDown, and ECW brands, while storylines were produced on WWE's weekly television shows, Raw, SmackDown, and ECW.

-The professional wrestling matches at Breaking Point included professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, World Wrestling Entertainment (WWE).
-Storylines between the characters were produced on WWE's weekly television shows Raw, SmackDown, and ECW with the Raw, SmackDown, and ECW brands—storyline divisions in which WWE assigned its employees to different programs.
+Randy Orton lost Raw's WWE Championship against John Cena in an "I Quit" match.

 At SummerSlam, Randy Orton defended the WWE Championship against John Cena.
 Orton intentionally got himself disqualified and was counted out of the ring.
 This would have allowed Orton to retain the title, but the match was repeatedly restarted and eventually Orton pinned Cena with illegal leverage.
 As a result of Orton's actions in the match, WWE Chairman, Vince McMahon awarded Cena a rematch.
 In the spirit of the submission concept of the show, the title was defended in an "I Quit" match, a match that can only be won by causing the opponent to say "I Quit".
 Mr. McMahon added another stipulation if anyone interferes in the match on Orton's Behalf (in respond to Brett Dibiase's actions) Orton will be immediately stripped the title.

 At SummerSlam, CM Punk defeated Jeff Hardy in a Tables, Ladders, and Chairs match to win the World Heavyweight Championship.
 After the match, The Undertaker returned after a four-month hiatus and attacked Punk with a chokeslam.
 On the following SmackDown, Punk was scheduled to defend the title against Undertaker at Breaking Point in a submission match.

-Chris Jericho and The Big Show defended the Unified WWE Tag Team Championship against MVP and Mark Henry.
+Jeri-Show (Chris Jericho and Big Show) defended the Unified WWE Tag Team Championship against MVP and Mark Henry.